Moving From New York to Florida: Movers, Costs, and Benefits

 New York.
 Crowded, expensive, and full of jerks.
 Florida, on the other hand… well, there may be some weirdos running around down there, but at least there’s a lot more breathing room.

 But if you’re moving from New York to Florida, how are you gonna haul all your stuff?
-Between the packing, loading, and the long distance drive, it’s a recipe for a lot of stress and frustration.
+Between the packing, loading, and the long-distance drive, it’s a recipe for a lot of stress and frustration.
 That’s where iMoving comes in.

 iMoving is the only platform that lets you shop for moving companies, compare quotes, and book your move from the comfort of your web browser.
 With over 1,000 vetted and verified moving pros, we’re making it easier than ever to make the NY to Florida move.